Meet our Team

 Manager, Policy and Advocacy

-Diana previously worked with Nonviolence International Southeast Asia promoting nonviolent action for social change and assisting human rights defenders in the region in developing their advocacy strategies.
-This led her to establish the Working Group on Justice for Peace promoting political rights and access to justice through international advocacy within the conflict area of Southern Thailand.
-As a passionate peace activist, she has been engaged in global initiatives to stop disappearances and campaigns to control arms; and has conducted extensive research on small arms proliferation in conflict areas, the impact of conflict on women’s security and nonviolence in Burma.
+Diana Sarosi is the Manager of Policy & Advocacy at the Nobel Women’s Initiative.
+She joined the organization in 2011.
+Diana started her career working with Nonviolence International Southeast Asia promoting nonviolent action for social change.
+During that time she assisted human rights defenders in the region in developing their advocacy strategies.
+This led her to establish the Working Group on Justice for Peace, a group of Thai human rights defenders, promoting political rights and access to justice for human rights violations within the conflict area of Southern Thailand using international mechanisms.
+Diana has been engaged in global initiatives to stop disappearances and campaigns to control arms; and has conducted extensive research on small arms proliferation in conflict areas, the impact of conflict on women’s security and nonviolence in Burma.
 Diana holds a MA in Conflict Resolution from the University of Bradford with a research focus on women, peace and security.

 Diana can be reached at email@example.com.